dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/form_building_tips.md

         field_type: 'block_of_text',
         field_options: {
           size: 'medium',
-          description: "Please enter only your own income, even if you're married" }
+          description: "Please enter only your own income, even if you're married:"
+        }
       },
       {